 DATE: 24-26 JULY 2020

-The Humanitarian Innovation Hackathon is a weekend-long event, taking place in Sydney, NSW.
+The Humanitarian Innovation (Digital) Hackathon is a weekend-long virtual event, taking place on July 24th-26th.
 This event is designed for university students to work collaboratively in cross-discipline teams to create technology-driven solutions for the most pressing humanitarian challenges.
-Participants will be asked to identify practical solutions for real and current problems that are submitted by the humanitarian disaster organisation, RedR Australia.
+Participants will be asked to identify practical solutions for real and current problems from a current international humanitarian response context.

 We’ve teamed up with the international humanitarian response agency, RedR Australia.
 Find out who they are and about the important work they do.